BrkRaw/brkraw/paper/paper.md

 ---

 # Summary

-Accessing and analyzing Magnetic Resonance Imaging (MRI) data required conversion from a hardware-specific format to one compatible with available analysis software.
-The Digital Imaging and Communications in Medicine (DICOM) is considered as an international standard for handling MRI data in the clinical field due to its flexibility to cover the broad range of information from various imaging modalities and patient information.
-On the other hand, the complex data structure and the inclusion of unnecessary metadata in DICOM decrease analysis efficiency on various imaging research when the patient-related metadata is not essential for the study.
+The Magnetic Resonance Imaging (MRI) data are acquired in a vendor-specific format which requiring the conversion for the subsequent data analysis.
+The Digital Imaging and Communications in Medicine (DICOM) has been used as an international standard for handling MRI data due to its medical application.
+On the other hand, in the research field, the data formats with a simple structure that only composed of metadata that contains information only for reconstructing binary data, such as NifTi-1, ANALYZE, or NRRD formats, have been adopted as the new standard of choice because of their simplicity and efficiency.
-For this reason, image data formats with a more efficient structure capable of encompassing spatial and temporal in a single file, such as NifTi-1, ANALYZE, or NRRD file formats, are becoming the new standard of choice in many imaging research studies.
-Converting the raw data into DICOM format is still necessary for clinical research, since it is important to preserve the patient-related metadata coupled with the image data.
-However, the preclinical MRI research using laboratory animals or objects does not require the DICOM conversion step and is rather inefficient.

-Researchers have developed conversion software for Bruker Biospin MRI, for converting raw data directly into a NIfTI or ANALYZE format [@Brett:2002; @Ferraris:2017; @Chavarrias:2017; @Rorden:2018] for improving efficiency for data processing.

-Although the converters significantly improve analysis workflow by direct converting into software friendly file format, the software introduced so far has not provided the feature to access the data immediately without conversion.
+Converting the raw data into DICOM format is still important to preserve the patient-related information coupled with the images in the clinical field, however, in the preclinical setting, the data format does not need to be internally complex so that the canonical way to initially convert data into DICOM and subsequent conversion makes the overall analysis pipeline inefficient.

+Due to this reason, several researchers had developed tools to directly convert raw data to a NIfTI or ANALYZE format, particularly for the preclinical MRI. [@Brett:2002; @Ferraris:2017; @Chavarrias:2017; @Rorden:2018].
+These converters significantly improved the efficiency of data analysis workflow for most applications.
+Still, it can be insufficient for some circumstances when researchers develop a new imaging sequence that requiring new set parameters or an additional layer of preprocessing for image reconstruction or when a quick quality assessment of raw data that the providers' software does not support.

-Here we present the 'BrkRaw' Python module, a more comprehensive preclinical tool for accessing and utilizing raw Bruker Biospin MRI data.
-The module has been built up upon robust low-level Python Application Programming Interface (API), allowing direct raw data access without conversion to provide the advanced and easy-to-use features for data analysis.
+Here we present the 'BrkRaw' Python module, a more comprehensive tool to access and handle raw data for the preclinical MRI scanner.
+Because the Bruker Biospin MRI scanner is the only ultra-high field preclinical MRI scanner currently available in the market, we focussed on this specific vendor instead of developing a universal converter.

-The current version of BrkRaw is comprised of four components, the low-level Python API, the high-level Python API, the command-line tools, and the graphical user interface (GUI).

-The low-level Python API provides a robust JCAMP-DX loader to convert parameter files embedded in raw data into a Python object, additionally the raw Bruker data loader also converts a whole folder containing parameters and binary files of a single imaging study session into a Python object.
-We also designed the zip file to be loaded without extraction while considering the accessibility of the archived data.

-For the high-level Python API, we focused on providing useful functions to reduce extra effort on converting data into a usable form.
-It preserves the coordinate system of the image according to the subject position and orientation on the scanner coordinate system (Figure1), which is known to be a challenge in the Bruker Biospin MRI system.
-[@Ferraris:2017; @Naveau:2019].
-The high-level Python API offers to load image data as the two most popular object types in the Python eco-system for image processing (nibabel[@Brett:2020] and SimpleITK[@Lowekamp:2013]), as well as to convert multiple parameters into a structured JSON-type object using a custom JSON-based syntax.

-The BrkRaw modules provide two command-line tools, which mainly utilizing low- and high-level Python API for automating routine operation for data management, as well as data conversion.
-The 'brk-backup' used the direct accessibility of the archived file (zip compressed) to enable the validation of archived data compared to corresponding raw data without extraction.
-As a result, the command offers to automate the inspection of raw and archived data, archiving of missing or updated data and removing the broken or duplicated data (Figure2).
+The BrkRaw module provides Application Programming Interface (API) and command-line tools to help integrate into the data analysis pipeline more flexibly.

+The API provides flexibility to parse any metadata using a custom-designed robust JCAMP-DX loader (the data format of storing metadata in Bruker scanner.) as well as the more high-level data loader that converts it to nibabel[@Brett:2020] or SimpleITK[@Lowekamp:2013] object, the two most popular python-based image object, instead of saving it into the file, so the data can be processed at the memory level.

+The command-line tools provide convenient function to convert, archive, and organize the data.
+First, the 'brk-backup' command is designed to zip compress raw data and archive to target folder with semi-automated inspection function to check missing, updates, broken, or duplicated data (Figure2).
-The 'brkraw' command, on the other hand, offers a useful function to check data information (Figure3) and to convert data into NifTi-1 format.
+The 'brkraw' command, on the other hand, offers a useful function to check data information (Figure3) and to convert data into NifTi-1 format as conventional converter.
 In addition to this, the command provides automate conversion and organization of large datasets into a ready-to-share data structure, the Brain Imaging Data Structure (BIDS), a standard data structure for neuroimaging research proposed by the open science community for pursuing reproducible science [@Gorgolewski:2016] (Figure4).

-Lastly, via the 'brkraw gui' command, the GUI offers improved accessibility for previewing an image and its respective parameters without conversion.
-The converting button will convert a previewing image into NifTi-1 format, therefore, allowing the user to visually check the image before conversion (Figure 5).
+Lastly, with the 'brkraw gui' command, the module offers the function to preview images and their respective parameters without conversion (Figure5) as a show case of utilizing API for quick data assessment.

-This module has been actively utilized in the Center for Animal MRI (CAMRI) at the University of North Carolina at Chapel Hill for several on-going preclinical functional MRI studies, including sequence development and data management.
-We expect this tool to reduce the burden of handling, and management of raw Bruker MRI data, thereby benefitting other animal imaging researchers.
+Overall, the BrkRaw demonstrates its flexibility in handling data with the python API as well as the advanced function that conventional converter did not provide.
+This module has been actively utilized for multiple projects in the Center for Animal MRI (CAMRI) at the University of North Carolina at Chapel Hill.
+We expect this tool provides a unique advantage to the researchers who utilizing the Bruker preclinical MRI scanner for their research as well as medical imaging scientists who interested in accessing preclinical MRI data more flexible manner.
-In the future we will develop additional Python-based tools for acute quality control and real-time fMRI data analysis.

 # Figures
 ![Bruker2Nifti_QA](../imgs/bruker2nifti_qa.png)